dcomtois/summarytools/README.md

 proportions, use `prop = "c"` or `prop = "t"`, respectively.
 To omit proportions, use `prop = "n"`.

-In the next example, we’ll create a simple “2 x 2” table:
+In the next example, we’ll create a simple “2 x 2” table (no proportions, no totals):

 ``` r
 with(tobacco,